-“Sorry, but remind me what a Greyhound is?”
+Marty rubbed his mustache, looking lost.”Sorry, but remind me what a Greyhound is.”

 “That’s a Greyhound.”

-“That was twenty years ago.
-That door to my left led to the cigar room, but now it’s probably where you stock the beer kegs.”
+“Twenty years ago was like a lifetime ago.
+The door behind me led to the cigar room.
+Now it’s probably where you stock the beer.”

 “Oh, is it.”

-I picked up my glass and my pack of Marlboros and headed over there.
+I took my glass and a pack of Marlboros for the door.

 “No vaping either.”

-The voice and the pet name came from one woman.
+The voice and pet name came from only one woman.

 “What’s a friend request?”

-“Let’s ride Stella back home and finish this like old times.”
+“Let’s ride Stella home like old times,” she said.

 “What about Steel Castle?”

-“She died nine years ago from typhoid, but Kitty is waiting.”
+“Died nine years ago from typhoid.
+But Kitty is waiting.”

 “Thought I left?
 You saw me go in there.”

-“For the love of God, please stop calling me Boss.”
+“For the love of God, stop calling me boss.”

-“This just isn’t right,” I said to him.
+“This is plain wrong,” I said to him.

+Marty grabbed a TV remote.
 “What do you need?
-The soccer game?
+You need the soccer game?
 I can put it on.”

-“No, but that’s my point.
-We used to come here to get away from the TV, and we watched bands play on that little stage in the corner.”
+“See my point?
+We used to come here to escape TV.
+We would watch bands play on that little stage in the corner.”

-Well, the next Sunday, the woman from San Francisco wrote me back:
+Well, the following Sunday, the woman from San Francisco wrote me back: